 Plan Your Trip Around Luzon in the Philippines

-This is just 20 of the many unique tourist spots worthy of discovery in the islands within Luzon.
+These are just 20 of the many unique tourist spots worthy of discovery in the islands within Luzon.
 It has everything for people looking for extreme activities on land and underwater.
 On the flip side, it also offers places where you can loosen up, sit back and relax, and just vibe out in its tranquil destinations.
-After you've ticked these places of your list, you can continue to explore the rest of the best places to visit in the Philippines.
+After you've ticked these places off your list, you can continue to explore the rest of the best places to visit in the Philippines.
 Indulge and book a stay at one of the luxury resorts in the Philippines or try glamping in the Philippines.

 Guide to the Philippines offers all-inclusive tour packages, where we arrange everything you need to make the most out of your trip.
 Check our Philippines Vacation Packages now!